 We have news about e-commerce!
 We will be talking about the growth of e-commerce, mobile commerce (a.k.a. m-commerce), omnichannel experiences and customers expectations, and delivery companies.

-We have been talking about the rise of ecommerce all over the world, especially in Asia.
-Now US also reports that ecommerce in the US has grown by 14.8% in 2015.
-The online sales in 2015 was worth $340.8 billion.
+We have been talking about the rise of e-commerce all over the world, especially in Asia.
+Now the US also reports that e-commerce in the US has grown by 14.8% in 2015.
+The online sales in 2015 were worth $340.8 billion.
 However, the growth rate has decreased compared to 2014, where it was 15.4%.
 Also as IMRG reveals online sales in the UK after Christmas has increased by 15%.
 And it almost doubled the rate of January 2014.

-Aside from ecommerce, mcommerce is also gaining popularity.
-Not only mcommerce is trending but also smartphones are also passing tablets in online shopping.
+Aside from e-commerce, m-commerce is also gaining popularity.
+Not only m-commerce is trending but also smartphones are passing tablets in online shopping.
 According to eMarketer data, smartphone usage has increased by 95% in 2015 in the US.
-Smartphone spending is expected to overtake the tablets since now the screen sizes are bigger, internet is faster, transactions are easier and safer. eMarketer also predicts that smartphones will account for 53.5% of the mobile shopping by 2020.
+Smartphone spending is expected to overtake the tablets since now the screen sizes are bigger, the internet is faster, transactions are easier and safer. eMarketer also predicts that smartphones will account for 53.5% of mobile shopping by 2020.

 Smartphone customers don’t demand better omnichannel experiences only.
 They also want real-time promotions.
-However, only 7% of retailers are able to provide for this need.
+However, only 7% of retailers can provide for this need.
 As studies with people all around the globe showed 43% of the customers want the opportunity of ordering out-of-stock items online using the free wi-fi provided in the store.
-37% of them want mobile shopping list option to be available.
-The research of Accenture concludes that almost half of the customers want real time promotions that they can get on their smartphones.
+37% of them want a mobile shopping list option to be available.
+The research of Accenture concludes that almost half of the customers want real-time promotions that they can get on their smartphones.